 Other than the comparison, tracking also shows you the growth progress of your fitness journey.
 Seeing your hard work paying off is usually motivating and encourages you to keep pushing through to become better.

-Ways to Track Your PR
+Ways to Track Your PR in the Gym

-Tracking your personal record or personal best (PB) is a simple way to monitor your progress, helping you stay inspired, and enables you to keep on training.
+Tracking your personal record or personal best (PB) is a simple way to monitor your progress, helping you stay inspired, and enabling you to keep on training.
 Regardless of your fitness goals, tracking PR for specific lifts and workouts is a great motivator to ensure you continually push yourself to improve.
 There are several good methods of tracking your PRs through technology or good old fashioned pen and paper.

 Technology has made life more comfortable; hence, you can use specific fitness applications to track your personal record.
 With the world full of dependable training apps, you can easily log your CrossFit goals and your app of choice will record your daily training activities.